kimchitsigai/Articles-and-Tutorials/Dropbox_install_ubuntu.md

 	sudo chmod +x /etc/init.d/dropbox

-Then, have the Dropbox daemon start automatically upon a server reboot by adding the script to the default system start-up run levels:
+Then, add the script to the default, system start-up runlevels (to start the Dropbox daemon automatically upon a server reboot):

 	sudo update-rc.d dropbox defaults